makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina, who learned quickly how to draw a moan from Sélène, who knew to shift her focus before a touch got to be too much, who responded to Sélène as readily as Sélène responded to her.

-Malina, who seemed to know just how intensely that desire moved within Sélène, who knew how to track it --- its rise, its plateau, its crest --- and who held Sélène tightly to her as the vixen cried out and shook when the desire crashed down into a sudden rush of pleasure.
+Malina, who seemed to know just how intensely that desire moved within Sélène, who knew how to track it --- its rise, its plateau, its crest --- and who held Sélène tightly to her as the vixen cried out and shookm when the desire crashed down into a sudden rush of pleasure.

-And as that wave of warmth ecstasy passed, Malina kept Sélène held comfortable and safe.
+And as each wave of warmth and ecstasy passed, Malina kept Sélène held comfortable and safe.

 Sélène brought her arms down to simply hold onto Malina's arm.
 The warmth within her faded and was replaced by that soft, cottony feeling magnified ten times over.
 She could feel a touch of anxiety, a touch of shame peeking in, but it was muffled, distant, barely visible behind the comfort and calm.

-"Was that alright, love?"
+"Is this alright, love?"
 Malina's voice was soft, low.
-She sounded as though she were in the same cozy dream as Sélène.
+She sounded as though she were in the same comfortable dream as Sélène.

 Sélène purred.
 "Wonderful."